opena11y/fae-ainspector/README.md

 * Go to 'Issues' via the right-hand menu, then select 'New Issue'

-* Select either the 'fae' or 'ainspector' label
+* Under 'Label' select either 'fae' or 'ainspector'

-* Select other labels as appropriate, e.g., 'bug' or 'question'

 * In the Title field, enter a brief description of the issue